mohanadhussein/GWAS_LD_analysis/GWAS-and-LD-on-HapMap-data.md

 between cases (1) and controls (0), where selected for this study.
 Note worthy point is that the HapMap project targeted SNPs that have a Minor Allele Frequency (MAF) \> 0.05 (5%).
-Each sample is genotyped for 28501 SNP.
+Each sample is genotyped for 28501 SNPs.
 The main input is formatted in the form of a matrix where rows are samples, columns are SNPs and values are numeric codes referring to one of the three alleles (A,B or AB).
 The input also requires two additional elements in addition to the genotype matrix.
 An element containing